hoast/hoast/packages/hoast/README.md

-## Source modules
+## Source packages

-Source modules, as the name implies, source data to be transformed.
+Source packages, as the name implies, source data to be transformed.

-### Using source modules
+### Using source packages

-### Making source modules
+### Making source packages

-## Process modules
+## Process packages

-Process modules, as the name implies, process the sourced data.
+Process packages, as the name implies, process the sourced data.

-### Using process modules
+### Using process packages

-### Making process modules
+### Making process packages

-## Transform modules
+## Transform packages (Move to process-transform)

-Transform modules, as the name implies, transform the data being processed.
+Transform packages, as the name implies, transform the data being processed.

-### Using transform modules
+### Using transform packages

-### Making transform modules
+### Making transform packages

+## Dev notes

+### For source packages

+Add a dot sperated namespace option to the options so the data returned can be easily merged with for instance the metadata object without weird quirks in the core code.

+Source plugins should skip items if the item has not changes since last time.
+Except for metadata sourcing of course where the entire result will be cached and added to the metadata object if the source hasn't changed.
+Source plugins can keep track of this data in a cache directory perhaps managed by the app.
+Where they can possibly return a use cache property.